eisultan/Multiple/README.md

 The parameters file
 -------------------------------
-The parameter file is edited every ten sweeps by adding th new values for these parameters respectively:
+The parameter file is edited every ten sweeps by adding the new values for these parameters respectively:

-Sweep: the number of the sweep in which the file is being edited.
+sweep: the number of the sweep in which the file is being edited.

-motif: the index of the motif whose its value are written in the row.
+motif: the index of the motif whose values are written in the row.

 nb_regions: how many subregions correspond to the given motif.